urda/website/_posts/2010-10-11-a-xaml-datagrid-quirk.md

   - Co-Op
   - XAML
 ---
-Everyone knows how amazing XAML is to create flexible and beautiful GUI&#8217;s for various applications.
+Everyone knows how amazing XAML is to create flexible and beautiful GUI's for various applications.
 XAML provides a wonderful interface to building a simple grid of data (much like an Excel spreadsheet) with the DataGrid namespace.
 I was working on a DataGrid object in one of my projects today, and chose to re-work the XAML into a better form for easier reading and code re-use.
 I however stumbled into a strange characteristic of the Datagrid, and I wanted to share with you that issue and the fix I came up with.

 So here is the XAML I came up with to display a simple grid in my application: